strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed a few strings that weren't wrapped for translation or were using the old text domain.
 * BUG FIX: Fixed redirect error that occured when the levels page was not set.
 * BUG FIX: Updated getfile.php to support file names with urlencoded characters (e.g. spaces) in them.
 (Thanks, florent from PMPro blog)
-* BUG/FIX: Fixed notice when use the getfile.php script due to using add_filter instead of apply_filters in the mimetype class.
+* BUG FIX: Fixed notice when use the getfile.php script due to using add_filter instead of apply_filters in the mimetype class.
-* BUG/FIX: Fixed the all time views column for the logins report.
+* BUG FIX: Fixed the all time views column for the logins report.
-* BUF/FIX: Fixed fatal error on the logins report when using PHP7.1+.
+* BUG FIX: Fixed fatal error on the logins report, member shortcode and other issues when using PHP7.1+.
+* BUG FIX: Fixed issue with saving arrays using pmpro_setOption() up the lines of text.
+* BUG FIX: Fixed typo in the string "Are you sure you want to do that?
+Try again."
+* BUG FIX: Fixed a few strings that used the wrong text domain or weren't wrapped correclty for translation.
+* BUG FIX/ENHANCEMENT: Now bundling Google's jsapi.js file for use in the reports.
-* BUG FIX/ENHANCEMENT: Fixed issue where some emails (e.g. the password reset email) would not have wpautop applied to them, crunching up the lines of text.
+* BUG FIX/ENHANCEMENT: Fixed issue where some emails (e.g. the password reset email) would not have wpautop applied to them, crunching
 * BUG FIX/ENHANCEMENT: Better checking for Theme My Login compatibility when handling login redirects.
 * BUG FIX/ENHANCEMENT: Better error handling for Braintree.
 * BUG FIX/ENHANCEMENT: Membership stats widget now shows first 3 levels based on level order.
+* BUG FIX/ENHANCEMENT: Added the pmpro_member_shortcode_access filter
-* ENHANCEMENT: Updated Stripe to use the latest version of their API, 2017-08-15.
+* ENHANCEMENT: Updated the Stripe PHP library to version 5.2.2 and updated Stripe to use the latest version of their API, 2017-08-15.
 * ENHANCEMENT: Changed frontend pages (e.g. checkout.php) to use a div-based layout instead of tables.
 Important information here if you are using custom page templates or notice UI issues after upgrading:
 * ENHANCEMENT: Added pagination to the discount codes page in the admin.
 Also sorting codes in descending order by ID.
 Use the pmpro_discount_codes_per_page filter to change the per page limit from 15.
 * ENHANCEMENT: Updated plugin admin pages with better links to documentation and support.